JuzerShakir/ror_guide/interview.md

   - 📃 [Five Questions to ask](https://github.com/readme/guides/technical-interviews) (Published by GitHub) - _(4 mins)_
     - How will I fail?
-    - How do you incentivise your team?
+    - How do you incentivize your team?
     - An example of something the team did that didn’t go well.
     - What does the shipping look like?
     - How much attention do you pay to reducing friction for the engineering team?